AndreiBarsan/andreibarsan.github.io/_posts/2021-03-25-video-tips.md

  * Abe Davis’s videos, like [Crowdsampling the Plenoptic Function](https://www.youtube.com/watch?v=MAVFKWX8LYo)
- * Qualcomm makes very professional videos with a blog post with top highlights for every conference.
-Example from NeurIPS 2020.
+ * Qualcomm makes very professional videos with a blog post with top highlights for every conference. {% include a.html href='https://www.qualcomm.com/news/onq/2020/12/03/neurips-2020-explore-our-latest-innovations-ai' text='Here is an example from NeurIPS 2020' %}.
 (Thanks to
   {% include authors.html names="martinez" %}
   for pointing me to this page!)
  * For general examples on polished videos and attention to detail, the “Two